michaelwp/hacker-rank/CatsAndMouses/readme.md

 [ Cat A ] -> [ Mouse C ] -> [ Cat B ]
 [   1   ] -> [    2    ] -> [   3   ]

-Both Cat A and Cat B is close to the Mouse C, so they will fight to over the Mouse C, so the Mouse C will escape.
+Both Cat A and Cat B is close to the Mouse C, so they will fight to over the Mouse C, then the Mouse C will escape.
 ```